This Website uses Cookies

 Review Criteria

 LOIs will undergo several review steps that include a panel of advisors.
 Full proposals will generally be reviewed by three external, paid reviewers not associated with TBD.
-To minimize bias, we designed a process to identify applicants hidden from external reviewers.
 Our review process involves multiple stages with separate criteria.
 The three key dimensions are as follows:

 Relevance: To what extent is this proposal relevant to the goals of the RFP?
 Consider the following scoring guidelines: